-Over the next 12 months or so, non-major banks such as Australian Unity Bank will be progressively required to provide specific information about its customers upon request by you, the customer.
-Banks such as Australian Unity Bank will also be able to obtain accreditation to enable it to receive information about a customer’s banking relationship from another bank at the request of a consumer interested in becoming an Australian Unity Bank customer.
+Non-major banks such as Australian Unity Bank will be progressively required to provide specific information about its customers upon request by you, the customer.
+Banks such as Australian Unity Bank will also be able to obtain accreditation to enable it to receive information about a customer’s banking relationship from another bank at the request of a consumer interested in becoming a new customer of that bank.

 Beyond having greater control of your banking data, Open Banking may change the way in which you compare and select services between organisations to better suit your situation.